workflow4metabolomics/batch_correction/README.md

 ### Tests

+Some functional tests are provided in Galaxy format (see XML wrapper and test-data folder).

-The code in the batch_correction_wrapper can be tested by running the `runit/batchcorrection_runtests.R` R file
+WIP: The code in the batch_correction_wrapper can be tested by running the `test/batchcorrection_runtests.R` R file
 You will need to install **RUnit** package in order to make it run:
 ```r
 install.packages('RUnit', dependencies = TRUE)